stuttter/wp-datepicker-styling/README.md

 ### Is this a WordPress plugin?

-No. It's just a CSS file.
-You'll just want to include this in your plugin & enqueue it yourself, however you feel is best.
+No, it's just a CSS file.

+You'll want to include this in your plugin & enqueue it however you feel is best.

 ### What exactly is supported?